ibm-cloud-docs/dr-automation-powervs/limitations.md

 1. Any resource created with space in name (eg workspace, vm, network) will not be supported for {{site.data.keyword.DR_short}}.
 2. DR Rehearsal–specific network support is available only from the backend and can be enabled through the CLI only.
+3. You can have a maximum of 20 provisions for your individual account.
+If you require additional provisions, you must raise a support ticket.

 ## July 2025
 {: #jul-25}